ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/_includes/alter_table.md

 * `FORMAT`: Data write format.
    * `JSON`: The record structure is given on the [changefeed description](../../../../concepts/cdc#record-structure) page.

-The code below adds a changefeed named `updates_feed` where the values of updated table columns will be exported in JSON format:
+The code below adds a changefeed named `updates_feed`, where the values of updated table columns will be exported in JSON format:

 ```sql
 ALTER TABLE `series` ADD CHANGEFEED `updates_feed` WITH (